FahimAnayet/LeaderF-map/README.md

-# LeaderF-marks
+# LeaderF-map

-LeaderF extension for navigate the marks.
+LeaderF extension for navigate the maps.

 ## Requirements